 Together these mindsets form a plug-and-play toolkit to be assembled in advance of certain situations to form the basis for proper behaviour.

 We help clients achieve mastery in each of the mindsets in our Workshops and in Coaching but each of these masteries is easy enough to understand by contemplating the word, imagining how this mindset would be beneficial in a sales situation and then developing your own internal language that you’ll practice and thus wire into thought patterns that lead to the beliefs and ultimately the behaviour.

 You might think of other mindsets that I’ve missed or that are more valuable to you – great, just map out what you want to believe and how you want to behave, then work out the language patterns that build such beliefs and behaviours.

 When you’re behaving properly then a little bit of training around some specific points of sales process will go a long way.

 The subject of how to talk to yourself isn’t taught in the world of sales training.
-Everyone is teaching process, like I did for years.
+Everyone is teaching process, as I did for years.
 Think of the person you know who you deem to be the most natural salesperson however and it will hit you: their success is rooted not in what they say to their customers, but in what they say to themselves first.

 You are the expert, you are the prize.